commercialhaskell/stack/doc/yaml_configuration.md

 and may result in unexpected behavior (namely, stack will not automatically pull to update to new versions).
-Another problem with this is that your build will not be deterministic, because when someone else tries to build the project they can get a different checkout of the dependency.
+Another problem with this is that your build will not be deterministic, because when someone else tries to build the project they can get a different checkout of the package.

 A `location` key can be accompanied by a `subdirs` key to look for cabal files in a list of subdirectories as well in addition to the top level directory.